deem-teaching/docs/logistics-for-theses.md

 ## Involved People

  * __Student__ - The person who wants to write the thesis
- * __Advisor__ - The research associate ("wissenschaftlicher Mitarbeiter") who will advise you throughout the thesis writing period.
+ * __Advisor__ - The research associate ("wissenschaftliche/r Mitarbeiter/in") who will advise you throughout the thesis writing period.
  * __First examiner__ (Professor Schelter) - The person who will grade your thesis and also supervise the writing process together with the Advisor.
 You will meet him approximately once per month.
  * __Second examiner__ - The person who will provide a second grade for your thesis.
 The grade will be the average of both examiner grades.